hzhou849/unh_csci/CSCI_6622 - Database Systems/Lecture 3 - Special Operators and Clauses/README.md

 * A subquery, sometimes called a nested query or inner query, is a query within another SQL query.
 The subquery is typically used in a SELECT statement's WHERE clause to return data to the outer query and restrict the selected results.
 The subquery is placed inside parentheses ().
 *  The out SELECT statement uses a subquery to determine which language are used by a larger percentage of a country's population than Aruba's official language
 *  Inner subquery is executed fist to get back the result to compare to the outer query ie. 5.3%
+*  The subquery selects returns multiple values, but the outer query can only compare Percentage with a single value.
+Subqueries that produce more than one value or row are typically used with the IN operator in an outer query.

 ```sql
 SELECT  Language, Percentage
 FROM T1_CountryLanguage